 Dotted Globe contains affiliate links.
 If you click one of them, we may receive a small commission at no extra cost to you.
 Read my full Disclosure here.
 Thank you!

 If you have less time, the city highlights can be easily seen on an awesome hop on-hop off tour in an open-top bus that will cheer all teenagers.
-New Orleans also has a few targeted teenager tours – Cajun Kids tour is for the entire family while the New Orleans kids walking tour is for kids only and ends with beignets!

 But if you are looking for other meaningful ways to explore the city, there are plenty of things to do in New Orleans with teens – once you know where to look!

 Best Time to visit New Orleans with teenagers